Siah Armajani: Early career

 The Walker Art Center was the first to acquire Armajani's work, after he entered two works into their biennial in 1962.
 They purchased Prayer, an intricately lettered 70 in canvas covered in Farsi poetry.

 Always interested in computing and engineering, during the late 1960s he took classes at Control Data Institute in Minneapolis, where he learned Fortran.
-Armajani taught at the Minneapolis College of Art and Design from 1968 until 1974, where he met Barry Le Va, who introduced him to Conceptual art then practiced in New York City.
+Armajani taught at the Minneapolis College of Art and Design from 1968 until 1979, where he met Barry Le Va, who introduced him to Conceptual art and then practiced in New York City.
 He participated in Art by Telephone at the Museum of Contemporary Art, Chicago in 1969.
 In 1970, Armajani contributed two works to the Museum of Modern Art exhibition Information: first, A Number Between Zero and One, a 9 ft high column filled with computer printouts of individual decimal numbers; and second, North Dakota Tower, a proposed spire 18 mi high and 2 mi wide calculated to cast a narrow shadow over the entire length of North Dakota from east to west.

 Bridges

 In 1968, he built First Bridge in White Bear Lake, Minnesota as 10 ft narrowing to 4 ft, illustrating our perspective vision.
 He built Fibonacci Discovery Bridge (1968–1988) to follow the mathematical Fibonacci sequence and, for the Walker's outdoor show 9 Artists/9 Spaces, he built Bridge Over Tree (1970), a 91 ft long walkway with stairs that rise and fall over an evergreen tree.

-In 1974–75 he built more than 1,000 cardboard and balsa wood models of components of American vernacular architecture titled Dictionary for Building.
+In 1974–75, he built more than 1,000 cardboard and balsa wood models of components of American vernacular architecture titled Dictionary for Building.

 In 1988, he designed the Irene Hixon Whitney Bridge in Minneapolis, uniting two neighborhoods previously separated by 16 lanes of streets and highway.
 Armajani expresses three basic types of bridge construction: beam (the walkway), arch (eastern side), and suspension (western side).
 He commissioned a poem by John Ashbery that is stamped into the bridge's upper beams.
 And in 1993, he built on one side in Loring Park, the pavilion Gazebo for Four Anarchists: Mary Nardini, Irma Sanchini, William James Sidis, Carlo Valdinoci.

 Siah Armajani designed the Olympic Torch presiding over the 1996 Summer Olympics in Atlanta, Georgia, United States, but later disowned the project because the Olympic Committee failed to uphold their contract.

+This was the first time the Olympic Torch was created by an artist; all previous designs had been created by engineers or architects.

 He worked on other projects such as the Round Gazebo in Nice, France, the Sacco and Vanzetti Reading Room at the Museum für Moderne Kunst in Frankfurt, and projects in Münster, Germany; Battery Park City, New York; at Storm King Art Center in Mountainville, New York; and at the North Shore Esplanade at the St. George's Staten Island Ferry Terminal in Staten Island, New York.